mwibert/social-network-api/README.md

 1. Clone the repository.
 2. Make an .env file in the root directory with the following information; MONGODB_URI=mongodb://localhost/socialNetworkDB PORT=3001
-3. Run `npm install` to install dependencies.
+3. Run `npm i` to install dependencies.
 4. Run `npm run build` to build out necessary folders.
 5. Run `npm run start` to start server and test endpoints